03chrisk/datasets_manager/README.md

 ### PreprocessingABC

 This class is an abstract class which provides a common interface and describes the generic behaviour for the 4 preprocessing methods that we imelment as child classes of this abstract class.
 The class preprocessingABC only containes the __call__ megic method which is not implemented as it is also an abstract method.
 All child classes of the abstract class have to implement the call method.
-Thus the child classes centerCrop, randomCrop (image preprocessing), randomAudioCrop and resampling (audio preprocessing) all implement the call method and they also all have an __init__ method.
+Thus the child classes centerCrop, randomCrop (image preprocessing), randomAudioCrop and resampling (audio preprocessing) all implement the call method and they also all have an __init__ method and the necessary getters.
 As they have call methods, these classes are all callable classes.

 ### Pipeline